-- While completing 1003, make sure you ask the questions below
+- While completing 1003, make sure to ask the questions below

 - Are you self employed or W-2 wage earner?
-Are you hourly or salaried?

-- Are you the only borrower?
-Who is the co-borrower?
+- Who is the co-borrower?
 (Ask the same questions about the co-borrower if the main borrower knows the information or if the main borrower does not know, take the information of the borrower and contact the co-borrower on a separate call)

 - What is the market value of homes that you are shopping for?